kxie95/kxie95.github.io/_posts/2018-06-01-MYOB-FMA-Experience.md

 All in all, I feel the graduate team was a success.
 We had great team cohesion, our discussions were productive, development was fun and we ended up delivering a product that the customer was happy with.
 It's a huge shame we can't actually be a permanent team.

 ## Choosing my home team
+At the end of the Academy, you're expected to choose a team to join permanently.
+To be honest, I liked the experience of being able to speed date crews.
+I think we definitely have it better than other employees who get placed in teams and don't have much of a decision.
+They don't get to see as many parts of MYOB and how different crews operate.

+Choosing a team was incredibly hard for me.
+My first choice would have been the crew formed with the other proteges, but that was not an option.
+I had to reorganise my thinking to decide.
+There were 3 things I valued:
+1. Team dynamics - do I like the way this team works?
+2. Ability to make an impact - Am I able to positively influence and add value to this team?
+How does this team affect the rest of the organisation?
+3. Interest in domain - Do I like what I'm building?